hknl5/LSTM-Based-Forecasting-for-Medical-and-Industrial-Time-Series-Datasets/README.md

 ## 1. Abstract

 The strategic advancement of predictive modeling in high-stakes domains—specifically healthcare and industrial infrastructure—relies heavily on the availability and utilization of high-quality, real-world datasets.
-In clinical settings, longitudinal physiological data is the cornerstone of personalized therapy and digital twin systems, while industrial load data is essential for maintaining grid stability and preventing equipment depreciation.
+In clinical settings, longitudinal the data is the cornerstone of personalized therapy and digital twin systems, while industrial load data is essential for maintaining grid stability and preventing equipment depreciation.

-This study evaluates the performance of supervised forecasting architectures on two distinct benchmarks: the **AZT1D (Type 1 Diabetes)** physiological dataset and the **ETT (Electricity Transformer)** dataset.
+This study evaluates the performance of supervised forecasting architectures on two distinct benchmarks: the **AZT1D (Type 1 Diabetes)** the dataset and the **ETT (Electricity Transformer)** dataset.
 We employ Long Short-Term Memory (LSTM) and Transformer architectures to predict next-step outcomes based on an 8-hour or 24-hour historical context.

 Empirical results demonstrate that while both models achieve robust performance, the LSTM consistently outperforms the Transformer across all metrics (MSE, MAE, R²).
 This findings suggest that for short-horizon forecasting (H=1), the sequential inductive bias of recurrent architectures provides superior modeling of local temporal continuity compared to the global receptive field of self-attention mechanisms.